Monty Python's Life of Brian: Plot

-Escaping when the guards suffer paroxysms of laughter over Pilate's speech impediment and his obliviousness to the hilarious names of his friends Biggus Dickus and Incontentia Buttocks, Brian winds up on a spaceship driven by aliens, before finding himself – once back to Earth – trying to blend in among prophets who are preaching in a busy plaza, repeating fragments of Jesus' sermons.
+After escaping from the Romans, Brian is accidentally scooped up by a passing extraterrestrial spaceship that crash-lands back on Earth.
+He tries to blend in among prophets who are preaching in a busy plaza, repeating fragments of Jesus' sermons.
 He stops his sermon mid-sentence when some Roman soldiers depart, leaving his small but intrigued audience demanding to know more.
-Brian grows frantic when people start following him to the mountains, and there they declare him to be the Messiah.
-After spending a night in bed with Judith, Brian – still naked – discovers an enormous crowd assembled outside his mother's house.
-Her attempts at dispersing the crowd are rebuffed, so she consents to Brian addressing them.
-He urges them to think for themselves, but they parrot his words as doctrine.
+Brian grows frantic when people chase him to the mountains, and there they declare him to be the Messiah.

+After spending the night with Judith, Brian discovers an enormous crowd of followers assembled outside his mother's house.
+Her attempts at dispersing the crowd are rebuffed, so she consents to his addressing them.
+Although Brian tells them they need to think for themselves and that they are all individuals, they ironically parrot his words as doctrine.